ZakMorrison2024/psychology_engine_for_video_games/README.md

 The **Psychology Engine for Video Games** is a comprehensive tool designed to bring psychological realism to in-game characters.
 This engine includes the following components:

 - **Speech Engine**: Generates realistic dialogue and speech patterns based on character ego/emotional states.
-- **Behavior Probability Engine**: Determines and predicts character actions and responses based on psychological profiles and environmental factors.
+- **Behaviour Probability Engine**: Determines and predicts character actions and responses based on psychological profiles and environmental factors.
 - **Thought Engine**: Simulates the inner thoughts of characters, providing deeper insight into their motivations and reactions.
 - **Very Basic "Memory**: Remembers a few events.